top of page

 Conversions

 Some of the more popular conversion types are making a purchase, signing up for your email newsletter, getting a quote, call in, contact us form fill, or even a button click.
-Conversions in Google Ads shows the total number of conversions you received after someone interacted with your ad (like clicks or video ad views).
+Conversions in Google Ads shows the total number of conversions you received after someone clicks on your ad.
 If you have multiple conversion types, this column will include the total but you can drill down to see by type if you’d like more details.

 Conversion Rate

-Conversion rate shows how often, on average, an ad interaction (again, clicks or video ad views) leads to a conversion.
+Conversion rate shows how often, on average, an ad interaction leads to a conversion.
 If you are running a campaign to maximize conversions, you’ll want to keep an eye on this KPI as it can show how compelling your landing page or offer is.

 Conversion Rate = Conversions ➗ ad interactions